Janet Yellen |

 Overall the labor market has improved, and sanguine about the mixed report was U.S. Secretary of Labor Thomas Perez who labelled it as “a solid report,” and saying that it gave nearly double the job gains needed to keep the unemployment rate from rising, said USA Today.
 He maybe deriving this, in part, from Yellen’s own statement that 100,000 jobs were needed to keep pace with population growth.

-"This was another strong report that checked most, if not all of the significant boxes," said Curt Long, chief economist at the National Association of Federal Credit Unions.
+One continuing cause of concern is the labor force participation rate which remained unchanged at 62.8 percent, a position that it has held for more than two years."This was another strong report that checked most, if not all of the significant boxes," said Curt Long, chief economist at the National Association of Federal Credit Unions.
 "The labor market should remain strong as long as consumers maintain their robust spending pace."

 The year’s average was 181,000 this year, but below previous year’s averages of 229,000 and 251,000 in 2014, but Perez like others says that this is a natural byproduct because the low unemployment rate gives employers a smaller pool of available workers.